hingebase/mahoraga/docs/tutorial.md

     }'
     ```

-After that, you can install conda packages like [rattler-build][8] with Pixi.
+After that, you can install Conda packages like [rattler-build][8] with Pixi.
 ### rattler-build
 !!! note